Blair Grubb: Career

-Dr. Grubb has also published numerous essays on his experiences as a physician and patient, a collection of which were published as a book entitled The Calling(5).
+Grubb has also published numerous essays on his experiences as a physician and patient, a collection of which were published as a book entitled The Calling.
 He has also published a number of poems.

-Dr. Grubb achieved the rank of Eagle in Boy Scouts, and earned varsity athletic letters in both high school and college.
+Personal life

+Grubb was married to the late Barbara Straus MD for 38 years.
+He is currently married to Dr. Dena Eber PhD.
+He has two children, Helen and Alex, and one stepchild, Alex.

+Awards and accolades

 He has also received numerous awards throughout his career and received UMBC's Distinguished Alumnus Award in 1994, and was elected to the Alpha Omega Alpha (AOA) medical honor society in 1997.
 Grubb was presented with the Northwest Ohio American Heart Associations' "Legacy of Achievement" Award in 2001.
 He was named as a Distinguished University Professor by the University of Toledo (UT) in 2009.
 He was given the Leonard Tow Humanism in Medicine Award in 2006.
 He received the University's Dean's Award for Career Achievement in 2016 as well as the University's Outstanding Research and Scholarship Award in 2017.
-Grubb received Dysautonomia International's "Physician of the Year" Award in 2015(6,7,8).
-That same year the British Arrhythmia Alliance named him "Medical Professional of the Decade"(9).
+Grubb received Dysautonomia International's "Physician of the Year" Award in 2015.
+That same year the British Arrhythmia Alliance named him "Medical Professional of the Decade".
 Also in 2015 he was recognized by the Ohio State Senate for outstanding research and clinical practice naming him "One of Ohio's finest citizens".
 In 2017 he received the Dion D. Raftopoulos/Sigma Xi Honor Society Award for outstanding original research.
 In 2018 he was given the University of Toledo's President's Award for Outstanding Contributions in Scholarship and Creative Activity.
 In 2019 he received the "Revolutionary Researcher Award" by the Dysautonomia Support Network.
 In 2020 he was awarded the University of Toledo Medical Center's "Shining Star Award" for outstanding patient care.
 Also in 2020 UT presented him with the "Blair P. Grubb Endowed Chair in Syncope and Arrhythmias", one of the highest honors the University can bestow upon a faculty member.
-In 2021 and 2022 he again received UT's President's Award for Creative and Scholarly Activity.
+In 2021, 2022 and 2024 he again received UT's President's Award for Creative and Scholarly Activity.
+In 2024 he was given a joint appointment in Neurology in recognition of his contributions to Autonomic Neuroscience.
 Grubb has been recognized as one of "America's Top Doctors" for 20 years in a row.
 He is a Fellow of the American College of Cardiology and a Fellow of the American Heart Association as well as a member of the Heart Rhythm Society and the American Autonomic Society.
-He was married to the late Barbara Straus MD for 38 years(10).
-He is currently married to Dena Eber PhD.
-He has two children, Helen and Alex, and one stepdaughter, Margaret.